 Earth tremors damaged the Cathedral at Lincoln beyond repair.
 The earthquake must have been very powerful as it was said that it was felt throughout the country.
 Only the West front survived in good shape and rest of the building had to be demolished.

-The al-Asqu mosque was returned to Islam.
+Jerusalem fell to the Muslims and the al-Asqu mosque was returned to Islam.
 The Muslims allowed four Christian Priests to hold services in the Church of the Holy Sepulchre.
-This was opposed to the first Crusaders who since they first captured the city in 1099 had treated Jerusalem as theirs alone.
-The Muslim leader was Al-Malik al-Nasir Salad ed-Din Yusuf (Saladin).
+This was in contrast to the first Crusaders who since they first captured the city in 1099 had treated Jerusalem as theirs alone.
+The Muslim leader was Al-Malik al-Nasir Salad ed-Din Yusuf also known as Saladin.

 Richard took the Cross.
 Before going on a Crusade a vow was taken and the person was given a piece of cloth in the shape of a cross to be sown onto the surcoat.
 To go on a Crusade meant a person was granted a plenary indulgence which freed them from the terrors of purgatory and hell if they killed the enemy and gave them the promise of eternal life in heaven.